 Look for those who are already spending money on advertising.
 They understand the value of the ads and thus need a little convincing.
 Audit their ads and show them what they are doing wrong and what to do instead.

 With the clients booked, it is time to set rates.
 Either charge per campaign or go with a percentage of ad spend.
-This means that if they are spending 10K on Facebook ads, you get a percentage of that, say 20%, 30%, whichever you agree on.
+This means that if they spend 10K on Facebook ads, you get a percentage of that, say 20% or 30%, whichever you agree on.

 The last step is delivering results.